hellotext/hellotext.js/docs/tracking.md

 {
   errors: [
     {
-      type: 'parameter_not_unique',
+      type: 'parameter_invalid_empty',
       parameter: 'name',
-      description:
-        'The value must be unique and it is already present in another object of the same type.', },
+      description: 'This required parameter has an empty value.
+Provide a valid value for the parameter.', },
   ]
 }